projectbarbel/barbelsite/website/versioned_docs/version-1.5.0/persistence.md

 // query should be pre-fetched with data from the lazy loading listeners List<DefaultDocument> docs = core.retrieve(BarbelQueries.all("someId"));
 ```
-The data of the document id `someId` will be lazy loaded into `BarbelHisto`.
+The data of the required document IDs will be lazy loaded into `BarbelHisto`.

 > For a complete integration register the update handler methods as well as the lazy loading handlers.
 Note that lazy loading always requires to register the listeners to the **>synchronous<** event bus.
 ###  Error handling